akorb/TextBox-with-Placeholder/README.md

 SendMessage(textBox1.Handle, EM_SETCUEBANNER, 0, "AnyPlaceholder");
 ```

-But this placeholder disappears as soon as the user focuses the textbox.
-And it's less to not customizable.
+With this method the placeholder color cannot be modified and it is not Mono compatible.

 I want to create a simple control which fulfilles this need.